Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Sponsors residing in Quebec who additionally complete the Quebec selection process with MIFI under separate provincial rules

-- Sponsors of children born outside Canada who are eligible for Canadian citizenship by descent — adoption, biological, or otherwise — may pursue citizenship under section 5.1 of the Citizenship Act as an alternative to PR sponsorship
+- Sponsors of children born outside Canada who are eligible for Canadian citizenship by descent, through adoption, biological parentage, or otherwise, and who may pursue citizenship under section 5.1 of the Citizenship Act as an alternative to PR sponsorship

 The under-22 age cap was raised from under 19 effective October 24, 2017.
 Over-age dependents (22+) qualify only when the inability to financially self-support has been continuous from before age 22.
 Adopted children may pursue Canadian citizenship under section 5.1 of the Citizenship Act as an alternative to PR sponsorship.